Friday 25 October 2024

 6. Prepare the final baghaar.
 Heat a teaspoon of ghee.
 Add 2-3 dried red chillies and add this mix to the saag.
 You can season this in butter or oil too.
 You can use more ghee or butter.
 It will definitely add to the taste but I did away with the additional fat.

 7. I simmered it exactly for 45 minutes.
 The taste was perfect!
+Edit: I've made this by simmering for just 10 minutes and it tasted good.

 Tips: